-I'm an 18 year old student from the Netherlands.
+I’m an 18-year-old student from the Netherlands.
 I went to secondary school in Amsterdam.
-In the Netherlands, English is taught on primary school from the age of ten.
+In the Netherlands, English is taught in primary school from the age of ten.
 In total, I got eight years of English lessons at school.
-These lessons are mainly focussed on reading and grammar, but to pass the exam some listening, writing and talking is also required.
+These lessons are mainly focussed on reading and grammar, but to pass the exam some listening, writing and talking are also required.
 However, I did not learn the major part of my English knowledge during the school lessons, but by watching (Dutch subtitled) English movies and reading English websites.
 Most of the time, I did not specifically look for these websites but I was forced to use them because there were no Dutch equivalents available.

 In 2008 I decided to apply for an English university.
 My main reasons were to take a joint-honours course (which are very uncommon in the Netherlands), to optimize my English and to extend my world view, to see how things are going in other countries.

 When I first came to Edinburgh, my English was above average compared to other international students.
 However, from time to time it was hard for me to understand the lecturer.
 This had four causes:

 - First of all, a lot of lecturers try to make their talk more clear by adding a lot of subordinate clauses to their sentences.
 This can be very confusing, especially if they say these subordinate clauses very quickly or in an inarticulate manner.
 One thing I noticed is that most lecturers have a tendency to speed up there talking when they add a subordinate clause.

 - The second cause that makes lectures harder to understand is the amount of different accents of the lecturers.
 Some accents are extremely hard to understand, especially the ones where there is no clear distinction between words or the ones which are monotonous.
 Examples are the accents around Newcastle and Liverpool and the Irish accent.